miangoaren/miangoaren.github.io/_proteins/00044_antibiotics.md

 &nbsp;

-enicillins were the first antibiotics to be discovered almost 100 years ago.
+Penicillins were the first antibiotics to be discovered almost 100 years ago.
 Penicillins belong to a group called beta-lactam antibiotics, which destroy the cell wall of bacteria.
 However, there are at least four other mechanisms to kill bacteria.

 ![img](/images/proteins/00044_blas.png)